 4. Explain Billing Concerns to Patients Early On

-EDs should have a system in place to help staff and patients understand billing concerns early in the visit before they’re seen by a physician.
+EDs should have a system in place to help staff and patients understand emergency medicine billing concerns early in the visit before they’re seen by a physician.

 When your team becomes familiar with the most common reasons for visiting the ED, they’ll have a better idea of how much different testing/procedures will cost patients.
 This should make explaining the difference between higher out-of-network ER charges and lower in-network choices easier for patients to grasp.